The Complete Uk lawn glossary

 Robbie's Take

 Your lawn isn't dying in January, it's sleeping.
 And it's not lazy in August, it's coping with heat.
 Work with the natural rhythm instead of fighting it.
-Feed when it's growing, ease off when it's resting.

 Drought Stress